 What Is Short-Term Memory?

 Your memory can be divided into two main categories: short-term and long-term.
-Short-term memory temporarily stores information, whereas long-term memory stores information for extended periods.
-However, short-term memory must function appropriately for long-term memory to form.
+Short-term temporarily stores information, whereas long-term stores information for extended periods.
+However, short-term must function appropriately for long-term to form.
 When remembering a piece of information, your senses take in information and relay it to your short-term memory.
 If the brain labels the information necessary, it may then relay it to long-term memory.

 The central executive part of the prefrontal cortex is primarily responsible for short-term memory.
 This part of the brain allows you to recall short-term and long-term memories.
 However, it is also where short-term and working memory are stored temporarily.
-Short-term memory can include remembering a phone number to dial, why you went into a room, or what you recently told someone in a conversation.
+Short-term can include remembering a phone number to dial, why you went into a room, or what you recently told someone in a conversation.
 Many people who experience short-term memory loss might have trouble remembering these types of information.

 Short-Term Memory Vs. Working Memory